-Table 8-8: MID FloodMAR Projects Summary (23 CCR §354.44(b))
+Table 8-8:-9: MID FloodMARFlood-MAR Projects Summary (23 CCR §354.44(b))

-Item in GSP Description Regulations Implementation Strategy and Criteria (§354.44(b)(1)(A); §354.44(b)(6)) This Project would support the development of flood managed aquifer recharge (FloodMAR) activities in locations in the Modesto Irrigation District where storm flows are available, or where existing surface water facilities can be utilized to direct and control stormwater for various beneficial uses.
-The Project may be implemented and would be monitored and quantified with respect to groundwater conditions, as needed, if sustainable levels are not reached following implementation of other PMAs.
-This is currently in the conceptual stage and is a Project that may be considered in the future if additional strategies are needed to reach sustainability.
-Timeline and Implementation Status (§354.44(b)(4)) This Project is currently in the early conceptual stage thus, the start and completion dates for this Project have yet to be determined.
-If the Project proponents determine it should be implemented, an updated timeline will be provided in GSP Annual Reports and Five-Year Assessment Reports.
-Benefits would be expected to accrue in wet and above normal hydrologic years when flood water is available for use, potentially beginning the first year of Project implementation.
-Notice to public and other agencies (§354.44(b)(1)(B)) Public and/or inter-agency noticing would be facilitated through GSAs and/or district board meetings, GSAs and/or district website(s), GSAs and/or district newsletters, inter-basin coordination meetings, GSP Annual Reports and Five- Year Assessment Reports, public scoping meetings, and environmental/regulatory permitting notification processes.
-Water source & reliability (§354.44(b)(6)) This Project is currently in the early conceptual stage.
-The precise reliability of storm flows or other excess flows would be identified if/when the Project is evaluated and selected for implementation.
-This information would be reported in GSP Annual Reports and Five-Year Assessment Reports when known.
-Legal authority, permitting processes, and regulatory control (§354.44(b)(3); §354.44(b)(7)) Required permitting and regulatory review will be project-specific and initiated through consultation with applicable governing agencies.
-Governing agencies for which consultation will be initiated may include, but is not limited to: MID, DWR, SWRCB, CDFW, Flood Board, RWQCBs, USFWS, NMFS, LAFCo, County(ies) of Stanislaus and/or Tuolumne, and CARB.
-Benefits and benefit evaluation methodology (§354.44(b)(5)) The sustainability indicators expected to benefit are groundwater levels, groundwater in storage, and depletion of interconnected surface water.
+Item in GSP Regulations Description Water source &amp; reliability Source &amp; Reliability (§354.44(b)(6)) This Project would use water from storm flows or other excess flow.
 This Project is currently in the early conceptual stage.
-Thus, the expected yield of this Project has yet to be determined and would be reported in GSP Annual Reports and Five-Year Assessment Reports when known.
-Evaluation of benefits would be based on analysis of without-Project and with-Project effects on the SGMA sustainability indicators.
-Each Project may

-Item in GSP Regulations Description be evaluated as part of a scenario and the C2VSimTM would be used to assess the benefits and impacts on the subbasin sustainability.
+The precise reliability of storm flows or other excess flowsavailable water would be identified if/when the Project isproject has been evaluated and selected and developed for implementation.
+This information wouldwill be reported in GSP Annual Reports and Five Year Assessment Reports when knownPeriodic Evaluations.
+Legal authority, permitting processes,Authority, Permitting and regulatory controlRegulatory Processes (§354.44(b)(3); §354.44(b)(7)) Required permitting and regulatory review will be project-specific and initiated through consultation with applicable governing agencies.
+Governing agencies for which consultation will be initiated may include, but is not limited to: MID, DWR, SWRCB, CDFW, Flood Board, RWQCBs, USFWS, NMFS, LAFCo, County(ies) of Stanislaus and/or Tuolumne, and CARB. will be identified during project evaluation.
+Benefits and benefit evaluation methodology Benefit Evaluation Methodology (§354.44(b)(5)) The sustainability indicators expected to benefit are-would be determined during project evaluation.
+Conceptually, groundwater levels, groundwater in-storage, land subsidence, and depletion of interconnected surface water would benefit from this project.
+This Project is currently in the early conceptual stage.
+Thus, the The expected yield of this Project has groundwater benefits from the project are not yet to be determined and would be reported in GSP Annual Reports and Five-Year Assessment Reports when known and will be determined during project evaluation.
+Evaluation of benefits wouldwill be based on analysis of without-Project project and with-Project project effects on the SGMA sustainability indicators.
+Each Project may be evaluated as part of a scenario and the C2VSimTM would be used to assess the benefits and impacts on the subbasin sustainability.
 Costs (§354.44(b)(8)) This Project is currently in the early conceptual stage.
-Thus, the anticipated costs of this Project have yet to be determined and would be reported in GSP Annual Reports and Five-Year Assessment Reports when known.
-The Project proponent would identify funding sources to cover Project costs as part of Project development.
-These may include grants, fees, loans, and other assessments.
+Thus, the The anticipated costs of this Project have yet toproject will be determined and would be reported in GSP Annual Reports and Five Year Assessment Reports when known.
+The Projectduring its evaluation.
+The project proponent would identify funding sources to cover Project costs as part of Project project development.
+These sources may include grants, fees, loans, and other assessments.

-8.4.
+8.5.1.1.
 MANAGEMENT ACTIONS